 5. The Mini Toolbar provides easy access to the most commonly used formatting commands.
 It appears as a ghost image beside any text or object that you select.
 As you mouse over the toolbar, it becomes solid and can be used to apply formatting.
 You cannot customize the Mini Toolbar.

 6. Contextual Tabs appear on the Ribbon when certain objects are selected.
 These tabs provide easy access to options specific to the selected text or object.

 Office 2007 offers a new file format for all applications in the suite.
 The new default file format is Open XML and is based on XML.
 This file format is 75% smaller than current Microsoft Office formats.
 Documents are now saved with a different extension.
 For example, Word documents will be saved as filename.docx.

 The Office Assistant is no longer available in Office 2007.
 Office 2007 now has Super Tooltips, which are popups that explain a function in just a few lines of text.
 Diagrams and pictures may also appear if they apply.

 Several improvements have been made to the applications that make up the Office suite.
-The following list is not an allinclusive list of changes, but provides highlights of some of the more commonly used functions.
+The following is not an all-inclusive list, but provides highlights of some of the more commonly used functions.